PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 const file = "data/un_regions_2017.csv";
 ```

 **Important Note**: The CSV file’s location will depend on where you store it.
-The code above assumes you copied it to the local `data/` folder in your project folder (which is your document root).
+The preceding code assumes you copied it to the local `data/` folder in your project folder (which is your document root).
 If you are using the code examples directly from the `StepByStep/` folder, a relative URL that points to `Chapter09/data/` is used.

 Now let’s create a function to load the CSV and obtain the data we need for the chart.
 Since this function will be used outside the module, it needs to be exported.
 It should also be asynchronous, since it will return a promise containing the parsed data: